digipost/action-maven-publish/README.md

 - Docker will spin up a new container with Java and Maven installed (see [`Dockerfile`](./Dockerfile)).
 - In the container, the [`entrypoint.sh`](./entrypoint.sh) script will be executed.
 It checks whether all required variables are defined, decodes the GPG private key and runs the Maven deploy command.
 Maven will use this repository's [`settings.xml`](./settings.xml) file, which instructs it to use the GPG passphrase and OSSRH credentials from the provided environment variables.

+### Release new version of action

+Push a tag with the new version, and also remember to replace major version tag (`v1`, `v2`, etc) to point to the latest release, which enables users to only specify the major version of the action.

 ### Contributing

 Suggestions and contributions are always welcome!
 Please discuss larger changes via issue before submitting a pull request.